 DISSEMINATION EVENTS

-Dissemination events will serve as a platform to share and disseminate information, ideas and materials created during TinkerLib.
-They aim to reach a broader audience, raise awareness and engage a range of diverse stakeholders.
+Dissemination events served as a platform to share and disseminate information, ideas, and materials created during TinkerLib.
+They reached a broader audience, raised awareness, and engaged a wide range of diverse stakeholders.

-Local dissemination events will take place in the summer 2025 in all partner countries:
+Local dissemination events took place in the summer 2025 in all partner countries:

 - Austria, organized by SCN.